 Having a sense of expectation of results is likely to create unnecessary strain in the practice.
 Since meditation involves becoming more aware and more sensitive to what is within you, facing unpleasant parts of oneself may well be part of meditation.
 Regardless of the experience, the meditator should try to be aware of the experience and of any attachment to it.

-Some people use the formal concentrative meditation as a preliminary step to practicing and increasing mindfulness throughout the day - where one tries to maintain a calm but increased awareness of one's thoughts and actions during the day.
-For some people, meditation is primarily a spiritual practice, and in some cases the meditation practice may be closely tied to the practice of a religion such as, for example, Hinduism or Buddhism.
+Some people use the formal concentrative meditation as a preliminary step to practising and increasing mindfulness throughout the day - where one tries to maintain a calm but increased awareness of one's thoughts and actions during the day.
+For some people, meditation is primarily a spiritual practice, and in some cases, the meditation practice may be closely tied to the practice of a religion such as Hinduism or Buddhism.

 How is meditation different from relaxation, thinking, concentration or self-hypnosis?

 Relaxation: Relaxation is a common by-product of meditation.
 Relaxation itself can assume many forms, such as taking a hot bath or reclining in the Lazy-boy and watching TV, etc. Meditation is an active process where the meditator remains fully aware of what the awareness is doing.
 It also attempts to transcend the thought process whereas many forms of relaxation still engage the thought process.
 Meditation allows the body to relax and can offset the effects of stress both mentally and physically to a potentially much greater degree than passive relaxation.